Sex Offender Registration

 - 17-A §261.
 Prohibited contact with a minor; sex offender restricted zone

 Being charged with a sex crime is a life-changing event.
 Many people believe that the accused citizen is guilty already.
 Merely obtaining a bond, with multiple restrictions and monitoring requirements is difficult and cumbersome.
-Persons charged with sex offenses may be geographically limited as to where they can be or places they can enter.
+Persons charged with sex offenses may be geographically limited as to where they can be or places they cannot enter.

 Sex crime defense is unlike any other criminal law topic.
 Selecting the right criminal defense attorney may be the most critical decision for a person accused of these highly inflammatory criminal accusations.
 When you have spoken to any of our criminal defense lawyers, you will learn a great deal about what to expect and how things in your work life and home life may be altered, even before trial.